liambaker93/curious-forest/README.md

 ## User Stories

-- "I like to play games, and what the option to have a different experience each time I play."
+- "I like to play games, and want the option to have a different experience each time I play."

 - "I don't play many games, so want an easy to understand game that doesn't require many rules to get into."

-- "I like to have varying difficulties when I play games, so I can feel like i'm getting better at it."

 ## Wireframes